kei-mp/blog/src/content/blog/quality-as-code.md

 To help address this issue, I thought it would be cool to combine notes and a way for users to test themselves with flashcards.
 Kind of how RemNote does it.
 I've created <a href="https://kei-mp.github.io/memnote/" target="_blank">a basic prototype of how the UX would work</a>.
 The idea being people can gauge how well they know critical details using spaced repetition.
 You could also give HR access to the stats.
-This could replace a large part of company training platforms that get handed off to that poor intern cleaning your cars backseat, that just duplicate information (a big nono in software development) and create stupid questions that test the procedure and not the actual process.
+This could replace a large part of company training platforms that get handed off to that poor intern cleaning your cars backseat, that just duplicate information (a big no-no in software development) and create stupid questions that test the procedure and not the actual process.

 [^1]: This is explained well in the book <a href="https://www.survivingiso9001.com/" target="_blank">Surviving ISO 9001</a>, that I recommend anyone dealing with ISO9001 read - even more so than the actual spec.